hazelgrove/hazel/README.md

-# HZ
+# Hazel

-HZ is a reference implementation of Hazelnut, a bidirectionally typed structure editor calculus.
-A release of this repo was submitted to POPL 2017 for artifact evaluation.
+Hazel is a structure editor rooted in the principles of type theory.
+It is based on Hazelnut, a structure editor calculus described in our paper at POPL 2017, and is the primary artifact of the research vision outlined in our paper at SNAPL 2017.
+You can find these papers at [the Hazel Grove website](http://www.hazelgrove.org/).

-# Running HZ
+# Running Hazel
-You can run HZ without installing any dependencies by opening /src/www/hz.html in a browser.
-We also have a hosted version available at https://hazelgrove.github.io/implementation/hz.html.
+You can run Hazel without installing any dependencies by opening /src/www/hazel.html in a browser.
+We also have [a hosted version available](http://www.hazelgrove.org/hazel/).

-# Building HZ
+# Building Hazel
-You can build HZ using the following instructions.
+You can build Hazel using the following instructions.

 ## Prerequisites

+Hazel is implemented in OCaml and compiled to Javascript for the web browser via the `js_of_ocaml` compiler.
 An easy way to install both OCaml and the necessary libraries is to install [opam](https://opam.ocaml.org/).
 After having installed `opam` using the instructions on their website, follow these steps:

   - If you are using `opam` for the first time, you have to initialize it: